Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Introduction

 \section{Introduction}

-Knowledge graph (KG) embedding models learn geometric representations of knowledge graphs, with the aim of capturing regularities in the available knowledge.
-These representations can then be used to infer plausible knowledge that is not explicitly stated in the KG.
+Knowledge graph (KG) embeddings \citep{DBLP:conf/nips/BordesUGWY13,DBLP:journals/corr/YangYHGD14a,DBLP:conf/icml/TrouillonWRGB16,DBLP:conf/iclr/SunDNT19} are geometric representations of knowledge graphs.
+Such representations are typically used to infer plausible knowledge that is not explicitly stated in the KG.
 An important research question is concerned with the kinds of regularities that can be captured by different kinds of models.
-While standard approaches are often difficult to analyse from this perspective, region-based embedding models aim to make these regularities more explicit.
-Essentially, in such approaches, each entity e is represented by an embedding $\mathbf{e}\in\mathbb{R}^d$ and each relation $r$ is represented by a geometric region $X_r\subseteq \mathbb{R}^{2d}$.
-We say that the triple $(e,r,f)$ is captured by the embedding iff $\mathbf{e}\oplus\mathbf{f}\in X_r$, where we write $\oplus$ for vector concatenation.
+While most standard approaches are difficult to analyse from this perspective, region-based approaches make these regularities more explicit \citep{DBLP:conf/kr/Gutierrez-Basulto18,DBLP:conf/nips/AbboudCLS20,DBLP:conf/iclr/0002S23,DBLP:conf/ijcai/CharpenayS24}.
+Essentially, in such approaches, each entity $e$ is represented by an embedding $\mathbf{e}\in\mathbb{R}^d$ and each relation $r$ is represented by a geometric region $Z_r\subseteq \mathbb{R}^{2d}$.
+The triple $(e,r,f)$ is then captured by the embedding iff $\mathbf{e}\oplus\mathbf{f}\in Z_r$, where $\oplus$ denotes vector concatenation.
 In this way, we can naturally associate a KG with a given embedding.
-The advantage of region-based models is that we can similarly also associate a rule base with the embedding, where the rules reflect the spatial configuration of the regions $X_r$.
+Region-based models can also associate a \emph{rule base} with the embedding, where the rules are reflected in the spatial configuration of the regions $Z_r$.
 However, not all rule bases can be captured in this way.
-As a simple example, models based on TransE \cite{DBLP:conf/nips/BordesUGWY13} cannot distinguish between the rules $r_1(X,Y)\wedge r_2(Y,Z)\rightarrow r_3(X,Z)$ and $r_2(X,Y)\wedge r_1(Y,Z)\rightarrow r_3(X,Z)$.
+As a simple example, models based on TransE \citep{DBLP:conf/nips/BordesUGWY13} cannot distinguish between the rules $r_1(X_1,X_2)\wedge r_2(X_2,X_3)\rightarrow r_3(X_1,X_3)$ and $r_2(X_1,X_2)\wedge r_1(X_2,X_3)\rightarrow r_3(X_1,X_3)$.
+This particular limitation can be avoided by using more sophisticated region-based models \citep{DBLP:conf/iclr/0002S23,DBLP:conf/ijcai/CharpenayS24}, but even these models can only capture particular kinds of rule bases.
+This appears to be related to the fact that they rely on regions which can be characterised in terms of $d$ two-dimensional regions $Z^r_1,..., Z^r_d$, with $Z_i^r \subseteq \mathbb{R}^2$.
+To check whether $(e,r,f)$ is captured, we then check whether $(e_i,f_i)\in Z_i^r$ for each $i\in \{1,...,d\}$, with $\mathbf{e}= (e_1,...,e_d)$ and $\mathbf{f}= (f_1,...,f_d)$.
+We will refer to such approaches as \emph{coordinate-wise} models.
+Existing models primarily differ in how these two-dimensional regions are defined, e.g.\ ExpressivE \citep{DBLP:conf/iclr/0002S23} uses parallelograms for this purpose, while \citet{DBLP:conf/ijcai/CharpenayS24} used octagons.